Title: The Witch of Lime Street

 There is so much detail it’s easy to get lost.
 Yet, the more salacious stuff is hidden behind innuendo.
 There are many portrayals of the searches Mina had to go through before every seance, including examining her vagina to make sure she wasn’t hiding any number of icky things in there.
 I was creeped out by this.
 The poor woman.
 I kept thinking, “You wanna put your hands where?”
 Alarming.

 There were slight hints of sexual impropriety between Mina and some of the judges, including Houdini.
 But only hints.
 I suppose, given the times, slight hints were all the original sources would provide.

 I’m skittish of the paranormal, so am at a disadvantage in understanding the fascination with heavy tables rising under their own power, ectoplasmic projections, and all the other attendant activities which seem to attend seances.
 I’m not at all convinced we should be messing with paranormal things we can’t possibly understand.
 Things just seem to go wrong all the time.

 After all the buildup, the logical conclusion of no conclusion was an anti-climax.
 Of course there was no way to ever prove Mina Crandon’s veracity.
-Houdini died from the infamous punches to his stomach shortly after the Scientific American was called to a draw and officially disbanded.
-Mina Crandon lived on, complimenting him gently.
+Houdini died from the infamous punches to his stomach shortly after the Scientific American contest was called to a draw and officially disbanded.
+Mina Crandon lived on, complimenting Houdini gently.

 It is a fascinating story but sadly, Jaher’s skills were not up to the task of making it a fascinating read.
 To give him credit, it’s a complicated story, one I’m sure he grappled with in trying to bring it into shape.